How to Build a Secure Online Pharmacy or Develop Medicine Delivery App?: 2023 Edition

 ALGO is a multi-purpose pharmacy app that enables patients to consult with physicians in addition to ordering prescriptions.

-To submit the order, the patient is needed to only upload the picture of the prescription.
+To submit the order, the patient needed to only upload a picture of the prescription.
 Like PocketPills, ALGO also does not charge for the delivery.

 - Well.ca Pharmacy

 Well.ca Pharmacy aims to save time and hassle by taking prescription orders online and delivering in on the same day or the next day.